Mexican–American War: Battle of Monterrey

 Led by Zachary Taylor, 2,300 U.S. troops crossed the Rio Grande after some initial difficulties in obtaining river transport.
-His soldiers occupied the city of Matamoros, then Camargo (where the soldiery suffered the first of many problems with disease) and then proceeded south and besieged the city of Monterrey, Nuevo León.
+His soldiers occupied Matamoros, then Camargo (where the soldiery suffered the first of many problems with disease) and then proceeded south and besieged the city of Monterrey, Nuevo León.
 The hard-fought Battle of Monterrey resulted in serious losses on both sides.
 The U.S. light artillery was ineffective against the stone fortifications of the city, as the American forces attacked in frontal assaults.
 The Mexican forces under General Pedro de Ampudia repulsed Taylor's best infantry division at Fort Teneria.

 American soldiers, including many West Point graduates, had never engaged in urban warfare before, and they marched straight down the open streets, where they were annihilated by Mexican defenders well-hidden in Monterrey's thick adobe homes.
 They quickly learned, and two days later, they changed their urban warfare tactics.
 Texan soldiers had fought in a Mexican city before (the Siege of Béxar in December 1835) and advised Taylor's generals that the Americans needed to "mouse hole" through the city's homes.
 They needed to punch holes in the side or roofs of the homes and fight hand to hand inside the structures.
 Mexicans called the Texas soldiers the Diabólicos Tejanos (the Devil Texans).
 This method proved successful.
 Eventually, these actions drove and trapped Ampudia's men into the city's central plaza, where howitzer shelling forced Ampudia to negotiate.
 Taylor agreed to allow the Mexican Army to evacuate and to an eight-week armistice in return for the surrender of the city.
 Taylor broke the armistice and occupied the city of Saltillo, southwest of Monterrey.
 Santa Anna blamed the loss of Monterrey and Saltillo on Ampudia and demoted him to command a small artillery battalion.
 Similarly, Polk blamed Taylor both for suffering heavy losses and failing to imprison Ampudia's entire force.
 Taylor's army was subsequently stripped of most of its troops in order to support the coming coastal operations by Scott against Veracruz and the Mexican heartland.